jordengerovac/the-rush-challenge/README.md

 3. Update the section `Installation and running this solution` in the README file explaining how to run your code

-### Submitting a solution
-1. Download this repo
-2. Complete the problem outlined in the `Requirements` section
-3. In your personal public GitHub repo, create a new public repo with this implementation
-4. Provide this link to your contact at theScore

 We will evaluate you on your ability to solve the problem defined in the requirements section as well as your choice of frameworks, and general coding style.

-### Help
-If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Endpoints and File Upload Usage
 There are two endpoint used in this app: